Adult human female: Use by anti-trans movements

-History

-Adoption by anti-trans movements

-British anti-trans activist Kellie-Jay Keen-Minshull is credited with coining the phrase.
-In 2018, Keen-Minshull purchased billboards in Liverpool which read "woman / /wʊmən/ / noun / adult human female"; Keen-Minshull said they were in response to the mayor of Liverpool's support for trans rights.
-The poster was removed following complaints that the poster was part of a transphobic "hate group" campaign by Ms Keen-Minshull.
-The ad company which installed the billboards removed them following social media complaints, saying they had been "misled" by the campaign and was "fully committed to equality for all".
-On 19 September, the Liverpool city council unanimously passed a motion declaring that "trans women are women" and that "there is no place in our city for hatred and bigotry".
+Documentary

 In 2023, a screening of the film Adult Human Female, which asserts that women are defined solely by biological sex, was cancelled at Edinburgh University after the film had faced repeated protests.
 The screening was rescheduled following initial protests and on the second date, Protesters blocked entrance to the film to "challenge hate speech" and vowed to show up "every single time" that the event was rescheduled.
 Protesters called the film transphobic and said it "has no academic merit” to be shown on campus.
+The film was eventually screened on campus in November 2023 and attracted more than 100 protestors.

+Two academics involved in the making of the film later sued the University and College Union alleging that its attempts to block screening constituted discrimination and harassment.
+A tribunal ultimately rejected the claim.

 Use by second Trump administration

-Leading up to the 2024 presidential election, Donald Trump campaigned heavily on opposing transgender rights, especially trans women in sports and gender pronouns.
-As president he has initiated a broad persecution of transgender people aimed at denying their existence, removing transgender rights and protections, and employing dehumanizing language.
-On 20 January 2025, the first day of his second term as president, he signed Executive Order 14168, which rolled back federal recognition of transgender people and ended gender self-identification on identity documents such as passports and visas.
-The order declares that women and girls refer to "adult and juvenile human females, respectively".
-The Trump transition team had presented the planned executive order as part of a wider agenda of "restoring sanity".
+After campaigning for president on a platform targeting transgender people, Donald Trump signed Executive Order 14168 on 20 January 2025, the first day of his second term as president.
+The order rolled back federal recognition of transgender people, ended gender self-identification on identity documents such as passports and visas and declared that women and girls refer to "adult and juvenile human females, respectively".
+The Trump transition team presented the planned executive order as part of a wider agenda of "restoring sanity".

-In dictionaries

-Various English dictionaries have defined woman as "an adult female human" or "an adult female human being".
-In 2020, Merriam-Webster expanded its definitions of female and girl with trans-inclusive senses ("having a gender identity that is the opposite of male"; "a person whose gender identity is female").
-In October 2022, the Cambridge Dictionary added supplemental definitions of man and woman: "an adult who lives and identifies as [male/female] though they may have been said to have a different sex at birth".

-In 2022, a California man was arrested for threatening to bomb Merriam-Webster's offices in response to this definition, and in 2023 was sentenced to a year in prison and three years of supervised release.